acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/as-the-pervnado-turns/</link>
 Thu, 30 Nov 2017 22:40:48
 http://www.consultingsmiths.com/?p=851
-<p>"Maybe Trump&rdquo;™s voters aren&rdquo;™t angry enough yet.
-It&rdquo;™s not just a large number of women our elites have raped and victimized, it&rdquo;™s our entire country.
+<p>"Maybe Trump&rdquo;s voters aren&rdquo;t angry enough yet.
+It&rdquo;s not just a large number of women our elites have raped and victimized, it&rdquo;s our entire country.
 Our infrastructure is crumbling, our debt is astronomical, our universities increasingly resemble insane asylums, our largest inner cities are free-fire zones terrorized by a permanent criminal underclass.
-And what&rdquo;™s the elite response?
+And what&rdquo;s the elite response?
 Oh, look, a squirrel &mdash; where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, <em>they put remote-controlled locks on their rape dungeons</em>." &mdash; <a href="http://esr.ibiblio.org/?p=7767" rel="noopener" target="_blank">Eric Raymond</a>
 By all means, read the whole thing.</p>
 851
 2017-11-30 17:40:48